FlorianWoelki/obsidian-iconize/docs/index.md

 ---
 home: true
-actionText: Counter Component
+actionText: Get Started
-actionLink: /counter/
+actionLink: /guide/getting-started
-# features:
+features:
+- title: Simplicity
+  details: Install the plugin, download your most favorite icon pack and you are ready to go.
-# - title: Embedded Vue Components
+- title: Iconize your Vault
-#   details: A Vue counter developed using Vue is embedded in this documentation.
+  details: Set an icon almost everywhere you want.
+For example on a folder, file or even in a text or in a title.
-# - title: Documentation made with VuePress
+- title: Community Driven
-#   details: This entire documentation was made with VuePress which parsed Markdown files and corresponding assets using webpack.
-# footer: Developed using VuePress
+  details: The plugin is open source and everyone can contribute bug reports, features, or ideas to it.
+footer: MIT Licensed | Copyright © 2021-present Florian Woelki
 ---